aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 );
 ```

-React provides [lifecycle methods](https://facebook.github.io/react/docs/working-with-the-browser.html#component-lifecycle) that let you know when a component is about to be created or destroyed.
+React provides [lifecycle methods](https://facebook.github.io/react/docs/working-with-the-browser.html#component-lifecycle) that let you know when a component is about to be created or destroyed. `componentWillMount` will be called when created, while `componentWillUnmount` will be called when destroy